paperclip-ui/legacy-paperclip/packages/paperclip-compiler-react/README.md

 </default>
 ```

-Here's the React code using the template:
+Here's how you use the above file in React:

 ```jsx
 import Counter, {CurrentCount} from "./counter.pc";